 I am very familiar with the subject of the texts I translate, and I never accept a job if I am not qualified enough.
 It is a reckless enterprise to translate texts if one does have the appropriate expertise, because results can be extremely dangerous, especially in sensitive sectors, such as medicine and other specialized fields.
 I am above all honest and I’d rather refuse an order than delivering a poor-quality work.

-I do some research before and during each translation in order to provide the desired quality and I get in contact with the customer whenever it is necessary to make sure that I am fulfilling his/her guidelines regarding terminology, style, format and any other aspect to be considered.
+I document myself before each translation and while translating in order to provide the desired quality and I contact the customer whenever necessary to make sure that his/her guidelines are being met in terms of terminology, style, format and any other aspects to be considered.

 I offer dedication, adequacy and accuracy, so that the customer is sure that he/she is in good hands with me.
 I always deliver an understandable and grammatically correct text in the target language that faithfully depicts the original text in every respect, not only in terms of content and style, but also as far as specific terminology is concerned.
 It is not the same to translate the package leaflet of a drug than to translate a laboratory assay, because the recipients are not the same, as well as the characteristics of the user’s manual of a car are and must be different from those of the service manual for the technician.

 I thoroughly review my work and I always make one or two self-editing tasks before delivering a translation to make sure that the text is has a good readability in the target language.